If you have never tasted freeze-dried candy in your life, let me tell you, you’re missing out!

 Because they’re so flavorful, you could end up eating less candy than usual.
 Each bite is a blast of the full-on flavor of the candy.
 Be careful though, freeze-dried candies are quite addicting!

-Chances are if you’re reading this post, you’re wondering, how do I freeze dry my candy?
+Chances are you’re wondering, how do I freeze dry my candy?

-Blog posts are circulating that include other methods to freeze-dry candy at home, but they simply do not work!
+Blog posts commonly include other methods to freeze-dry candy at home, but they simply do not work!
 This includes methods such as “deep-freezing” or using dry ice.
+This is not the same!

 Do not be fooled; these methods will only end up in a harder, cold version of candy.